DataDog/datadog-agent/docs/agent/secrets.md

 You can now login as `ddagentuser` to test your executable.
 We have a [powershell script](secrets_scripts/secrets_tester.ps1) to help you test your executable as another user.
-It will switch the user context and mimic how the agent runs your executable.
+It switches user context and mimics how the Agent runs your executable.

 Example on how to use it:
 ```powershell